rinivarg/ReproRehab-Pod3/_sources/intro.md

 ### How to Use This Book

-📖 **Read & Learn**: Browse through the chapters to see code, explanations, and outputs
+**Read & Learn**: Browse through the chapters to see code, explanations, and outputs

-🔗 **Run Interactively**: Click the Google Colab button within each notebook to run code in your browser
+**Run Interactively**: Click the Google Colab button within each notebook to run code in your browser

-💾 **Download**: Download notebooks to run locally on your machine
+**Download**: Download notebooks to run locally on your machine (these are also available in the repository)

 ### About ReproRehab